jamesgraves/example-go-app/README.md

 ====================

-We're going to be writing a small application for our company 'example.com', and we're going to need a couple different libraries for this project.
+We're going to be writing a small application for our company 'example.com', and we're going to need a couple of different libraries for this project.

 In one case, with the [upsilon project](https://github.com/jamesgraves/upsilon), we don't anticipate